Luis Rodríguez (baseball): Cleveland Indians

 On December 2, 2009, Rodriguez, signed a minor league contract with the Cleveland Indians with an invite to Spring Training.

 Chicago White Sox

 On April 29, 2010, Rodriguez signed with the Chicago White Sox and was assigned to the Triple-A Charlotte Knights.
-Rodríguez spent the entire season in AAA.
+Rodríguez spent the entirety of the season in Triple-A.

 Seattle Mariners

+On November 22, 2010, Rodríguez signed a minor league contract with the Seattle Mariners organization.
+In 2011, he played in only 10 games split between the Low-A Everett AquaSox and Triple-A Tacoma Rainiers.
+On November 2, 2011, Rodríguez was removed from the 40-man roster and sent outright to Tacoma; he subsequently rejected the assignment and elected free agency.

-He became a free agent on November 2, 2011, after declaring free agency.
-On November 23, he re-signed a minor league contract with Seattle.
-He was also given an invitation to spring training.
+On November 23, 2011, Rodríguez re-signed with Seattle on a new minor league contract that included an invitation to spring training.

 Los Angeles Angels of Anaheim

-Rodríguez spent the 2013 season in the Salt Lake Bees organization, the Angels AAA minor league affiliate.
+Rodríguez spent the 2013 season with the Salt Lake Bees, the Los Angeles Angels' Triple-A affiliate.

 Bridgeport Bluefish

-Rodriguez signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball for the 2015 season.
+Rodríguez signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball for the 2015 season.